tlienart/Franklin.jl/docs/syntax/page-variables.md

 </ul>
 ```

-This allows a simple, javascript-free, way of having a navigation menu that is styled depending on which page is currently active.
+This is a simple way of having a navigation menu that is styled depending on which page is currently active.

 ### For loops